AA vs KQ: Preflop Equity & Odds

 | KQs | 16.9% | 0.4% | 17.1% |

-AA against KQ is about as good as it gets for the pair: both of the unpaired hand's cards are undercards, so there is no single card that puts it ahead.
-AA wins 85.9%, KQ wins 13.7%, with 0.4% chopped.
-The underdog needs to pair twice, make a straight or flush, or find another indirect escape — which is why big pairs stack unpaired undercards so reliably.
+AA vs KQ is about as good as a non-cooler gets for the pair: both of KQ's cards are undercards, so no single card flips the lead.
+AA wins 85.9%, KQ wins 13.7%, and 0.4% of boards chop.
+The underdog has to pair twice, make a straight or flush, or otherwise back in — which is why pairs stack undercards so reliably at a 6.3-to-1 clip.
+You'll hear this matchup argued about constantly — the enumerator settles it for good.

 AA vs KQ FAQ